jelix/jelix/README.md

 Contribution & development
 ===========================

-If you want to contribute, you can use the provided Vagrant configuration which install all what is needed to run and test Jelix, and launch unit tests.
+If you want to contribute, you can use the provided Docker stack which runs all what is needed to test Jelix, and launch unit tests.
 See the testapp/README.md file in the repository.

 Fill issues on Github https://github.com/jelix/jelix/.